hamnahift9/Collection-of-projects/aikaGroup/README.md

-A beginner webpage I made for my mom's company.
+aikaGroup is a beginner webpage I made for my mom's company.